-In partnership with main contractor Wilmott Dixon, EIC were selected to deliver a 21st century educational facility.
-The task was tho create a building that was a learning hub for all.
-Somewhere that could be both formal and informal, both business-like and welcoming; a special place for children, staff, parents and the community.
+In partnership with main contractor Wilmott Dixon, EIC was selected to deliver a 21st century educational facility.
+The task was to create a learning hub that was both formal and informal, business-like and welcoming, a special place for children, staff, parents and the community.

 Addenbrooke’s Treatment Centre is an £85 million treatment centre in Cambridge.
 The building is located on Cambridge Biomedical Campus and is a real centre of excellence, bringing together clinical services and research under one roof.

 EIC were chosen by main contractor, Longcross Construction, to assist with the refurbishment of an existing medicine testing facility in Park Royal London, including an extension of new wards to enable the facility to have additional testing capacity.

 This was a mechanical, electrical, design and build project which consisted of a number of tasks, from the removal of existing gas chillers to an upgraded Sky network throughout the research centre.
 This challenging project required welding of pipework in the records department, which meant the freezing of existing pipe work to enable existing supplies to remain operational during the refurbishment, as well as access control heating.

 ISIS, based at the Rutherford Appleton Laboratory near Oxford, is a world-leading centre for research into physical and life sciences.